11 Top SaaS Industry Trends (2024)

 4. Cost Increases Lead to Alternative Pricing Strategies

-A report from late 2023 listed the year-over-year price inflation of SaaS products at 8.7%.
+A recent report listed the year-over-year price inflation of SaaS products at 8.7%.

 Other industry reports have noted “SaaS shrinkflation,” calling out the fact that one-quarter of businesses have seen their SaaS functionality reduced while the price remains the same.